-- Advancement to the next grade in Holy Rosary School is based on a student's daily performance, test results, recommendations of teachers, and the student's ability to complete work successfully on a more advanced level. - Promotion to the next grade depends on successful completion of all subject areas.
-The Administration may recommend the repetition of a grade, tutoring, or summer school classes as requirement for promotion when, after conferences with teachers and parents, it is believed that such action will better prepare the student academically or emotionally for the next grade.
+- Elementary school students successful and satisfactorily completion of a grade's work and who are correspondingly mature shall be promoted to the next grade.
+Test results and recommendations of teachers will also be considered for promotion. - The Principal may recommend the repetition of a grade, tutoring or summer school classes as requirement for promotion when, after conferences with teachers, students and parents, it is believed that such action will better prepare the student academically or emotionally for the next year. - Advancement on the high school level shall be determined by the successful completion of course work and acquiring the prescribed number of units.